 Under existing state unemployment insurance programs like California’s, an individual must meet a certain threshold of earnings from employment during the past 12-18 months.
 To qualify, you must also be totally or partially unemployed through no fault of your own and physically able and available to work.

 In March 2020, the federal government enacted the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which both supplemented and broadened existing state unemployment programs.
-While the additional $600 weekly benefit originally provided under the CARES Act has now expired, in December 2020, Congress extended the program at a lower ($300 per week) benefit level, which will continue at least until March 14, 2021.
+The additional $600 weekly benefit originally provided under the CARES Act expired in December 2020, but Congress extended the program at a lower ($300 per week) benefit level, and the American Rescue Plan Act that President Biden signed into law on March 11, 2021 extends the additional $300 per week benefit through September 6, 2021.
 You can read more about benefits available under the latest COVID relief legislation here.
-The new Biden Administration has proposed additional relief programs that will be considered by Congress in early 2021.

 Applying for Unemployment Insurance